GrantWils23/Portfolio-Project-5--Ecommerce-Applications/README.md

 #### Deployment to Heroku

-To deploy the site is a labour intensive process. follow the steps below for a stress free deployment:
+To deploy the site is a labour-intensive process. follow the steps below for a stress-free deployment:

 First and foremost, if you are not a user of Heroku, sign up to its services, once you are logged in, in the top right corner there is a button "New".
 Click on the button and then click on "create new app".